-On Aug.
-24, Egypt’s Red Sea governorate said that John and Susan Cooper died at different times in Hurghada as a result of circulatory collapse.
+CAIRO – 24 August 2018: Egypt’s Red Sea governorate said that John and Susan Cooper, British tourists, died at different times in Hurghada as a result of circulatory collapse.

 Conducting a medical report, a Health Ministry medical inspector denied the presence of any criminal activity concerning the death of John, the statement added.

-Susan, 64 and the victim’s wife, fainted and was then moved at 4 p.m. on the same day to Aseel Medical Care Hospital in the Red Sea city of Hurghada, according to the statement.
+Susan, 64, the victim’s wife fainted and was then moved at 4 p.m. to Aseel Medical Care Hospital in the Red Sea city of Hurghada, according to the statement.

 The medical inspector also denied the presence of any criminal activity concerning Susan’s death, adding that Susan died of a circulatory collapse.
-Further examination of the two bodies has been ordered, the statement added.
+The two bodies were ordered for further examination, the statement added.

 According to a statement by the company, Hurghada’s Steigenberger Aqua Magic Hotel was evacuated from 301 Thomas Cook travel company holidaymakers, as a “precautionary measure,” amid reports of “raised level of illness among guests.”
 The guests would be offered alternative hotels, according to the statement.